josecarlosgt/Web-Design-and-Development/README.md

 Use the section element to enclose the headings and description of the local communities and activities sections.

 Notes:
-- Although it might look similar to the \<article\> element, if the contents of the element represent a standalone, atomic unit of content that makes sense by itself (e.g., a blog post or blog comment, or a newspaper article), the \<article\> element should be used instead.
+- Although it might behaver similar to the \<article\> element, if the contents of the element represent a standalone unit of content that makes sense by itself (e.g., a blog post or blog comment, or a newspaper article), the \<article\> element should be used instead.
 - If you are only using the element as a styling wrapper, use \<div\> instead.
 As a sectioning element, a rule of thumb is that content inside \<section\> should be logically related.
-- Sections usually have a heading element as a childe
+- Sections usually have a heading element as a child
-- Sections can exist inside articles to group semantically connected content inside an article
+- Sections can exist inside articles to group semantically connected content inside an article or other elements

 ## Task 12: Highlithing text importance
-In addition to the semantic tags mentioned above, you can also use other elements to highlight important text, such as:
+In addition to the sectioning tags mentioned above, you can also use other elements to highlight important text, such as:

 The [emphasis element \(em\)](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/em): represent words that have a stressed emphasis compared to surrounding text.
 It is often limited to a word or a few words.